r-Techsupport/rTS_Wiki/docs/safety-security/disk-encryption.md

 ## General Things Necessary for Secure Disk Encryption

-* Backups: Regularly backing up encrypted data is important in case of disk failure or Corruption.
+* Backups: Regularly backing up encrypted data is important in case of disk failure or corruption.
 * Secure Passwords: The strength of disk encryption depends on the strength of the password used to encrypt the data.
 It is important to choose strong, unique passwords
 * Storing Passwords Safely: Passwords should be stored in a secure location, such as a password manager or a physically secure location, to prevent unauthorized access.
-* Usage of a Secure Algorithm: If the Method used for Encryption is weak or has known Vulnerabilities it should not be used.
+* Usage of a Secure Algorithm: If the Method used for Encryption is *weak or has known vulnerabilities*, **it should not be used**.

 ## Setting Up Full Disk Encryption on Windows using BitLocker

 BitLocker is a built-in disk encryption feature in Windows that provides full disk encryption for the operating system drive, as well as additional data drives.

 Here's how to set up BitLocker on Windows:

 1. Go to Control Panel and select System and Security.
 2. Select BitLocker Drive Encryption.